RadiationOncologyOntology/20kChallenge/README.md

 in a distributed setting (master/site-architecture).

+Please, see the wiki ([link](https://github.com/RadiationOncologyOntology/20kChallenge/wiki)) for
+- a description of the input data format
+- a short tutorial for transforming data (following the prescribed input data format) into RDF triples.

 ## Folder structure
 `algorithms/` contains a folder with algorithm-specific code for each algorithm type
 `compiling/` contains code to compile/zip/sign MATLAB code for uploading it to the VLP